ANU provides publication subsidies for eligible authors whose work has been accepted for publication by ANU Press.

 The Vice-Chancellor allocates funds to assist the publication of the results of academic research of staff members or students of the University that are published by ANU Press—press.anu.edu.au—on the basis of the University’s commitment to scholarly publishing.

-Applications are called twice a year usually and the maximum amount for any one subsidy is up to $2,500.
-Each subsidy is discrete and no long-standing commitment will be made towards the costs of ongoing publications such as journals or other series.
-Typical activities funded are copy editing, indexing and fees for images.
-The publication subsidy will not be approved for commissioning cover designs, as ANU Press includes publication cover design as part of its processes.
+Applications are usually called twice a year, and the maximum amount for any one subsidy is $3,000.
+Each subsidy is discrete: no long-standing commitment will be made towards the costs of ongoing publications such as journals or other series.
+Typical activities funded include copy-editing and indexing.
+The publication subsidy will not be approved for commissioning cover designs, as ANU Press includes publication cover design as part of its publishing process.
 Translations of works into or from English are unlikely to be supported unless they are of exceptional literary or scholarly merit.

-All staff members and students of the University may apply.
-The Application must relate to a completed piece of work conducted while at the University and negotiations with ANU Press must be at an advanced stage.
-Subsidies will only be allocated to works that have been accepted by ANU Press for publication.
+All staff members and students of the University publishing their work through ANU Press may apply.
+The application must relate to a completed piece of work conducted while at the University and negotiations with ANU Press must be at an advanced stage.
+Subsidies will only be allocated to works that have undergone evaluation by the relevant Editorial Board (http://press.anu.edu.au/help/editorial-board-contacts), been successfully taken through the double-blind peer-review process and accepted by ANU Press for publication.

 Conditions of the subsidy